abdes/submodule-docker-dev-workflow-server/README.md

 At runtime, the application is [dockerized](http://www.docker.com) to run within a container based on the node.js docker container.
 The requests are fronted by a [nginx](https://www.nginx.com) reverse proxy, also running in a docker container.

+## Module structure

+As of now, this simple Hello World application does not require any special structure.

+## API

+The application only responds to the endpoint `/hello` with a string.